Racheal-cloud/carefinder-project/README.md

 - Create Hospital Entries: Admin users can create hospital entries with details such as name, address, phone number, etc. The entries are stored in the Firebase Firestore database.
 - Display Hospital Details: Users can view the details of each hospital, including the name, address, phone number, and other relevant information.

-The hospital data management code is implemented in the `HospitalSearch`, `HospitalDetails`, and `HospitalForm` components.

 ## 10. Export and Sharing
 The Export and Sharing feature allows users to export the hospital data and share it with others.
 It includes the following functionality:
 - Export to CSV: Users can export the hospital data in CSV format.
 The exported file contains the hospital details such as name, address, phone number, etc.